gabrielcostasilva/testcointainers-selenide/README.md

 > Check out our [_hello-world project_](https://github.com/gabrielcostasilva/testcontainers-hello-world.git) to get started with Testcontainers.

+> Check out [this branch](https://github.com/gabrielcostasilva/testcontainers-spring/tree/selenide-selenium-grid) to see how to use Selenide with Spring Boot

 ## Overview
 This project consist of a single test class ([AppTest](./src/test/java/com/example/AppTest.java)).
 The test uses Testcontainers/Selenide to run a Google search.
 The Figure below shows the automated process as recorded by Selenide.